Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: State-Space Models of the -in-1 AWE System

 \subsection{Model Summary}

 Summarizing the submodels established in Sections \ref{sec:production} and \ref{sec:process}, Table \ref{tab:model} presents an overview of the state-space model for the $N$-in-1 AWE system.
 Note that the electrochemical and inter-stack lye distribution submodels are formulated by algebraic equations.
-Their state spaces are zero in dimension.
-Consequently, the complete state-space model has an order of $2N+5$.
+The complete state-space model has an order of $2N+5$.

-For easy understanding, Fig. \ref{fig:state} provides an illustration of the interrelationships among control and responses.
-We can observe that processes of hydrogen production, thermal dynamics, and HTO impurity accumulation are mutually coupled; see examples in Section \ref{sec:openloop}.
-Furthermore, compared to the 1-in-1 system, the $N$-in-1 system features greater control freedom, as the current and lye flow distribution among the stacks can be adjusted.
-This increases the dimensionality of the control action space, making it more challenging to find the optimal control.
+For easy understanding, Fig. \ref{fig:state} illustrates the coupling among hydrogen production, temperature, and HTO impurity; see simulations in Section \ref{sec:openloop}.
+Compared to the 1-in-1 system, the $N$-in-1 system introduces additional control freedom through current and lye flow allocation, making optimal control more challenging.

-For the convenience, we summarize the state and control variables in vector forms:
+The state and control variables can be summarized in vector form: